Colton Underwood and Cassie Randolph Have Another Round of Hometown Dates

 ABC

 It looks on the outside like Colton and his potential-future-father-in-law have bridged some sort of divide.
-The 27-year-old shared a picture of him giving Cassie a kiss on the cheek and she's standing in the middle of him and her father.
+The 27-year-old shared a picture of him giving Cassie a kiss on the cheek while she stands between her dad and Colton.

 Colton's caption even seemed to make fun of the episode a bit.
 "The part of hometowns y'all didn't get to see," he wrote.